Agile Thinking is the ability to consciously shift your thinking when and how the situation requires it.

 - Can we get excited about this idea?

-- Can we visualize what the result will be?
+- Can we visualise what the result will be?

 - If we achieve our goal, then what else becomes possible?